nikhilpote23/smart-ai-approvals/faq.md

 ## Is this secure?

 Yes.
-Uses Salesforce security model.
+Uses Salesforce security model so respects user access.

 ---